 Following the Taylor Review, the government released the Good Work Plan which set out a number of changes to the way that labour relations in the UK are governed.
-From a practical perspective, employers should be aware that there are a number of regulatory changes being made to the scope of section 1 statements and consequently employment contracts.
-These changes will come into effect from 6 April 2020.
+From a practical perspective, employers should be aware that there were a number of regulatory changes being made to the scope of section 1 statements and consequently employment contracts as a result.
+These changes came into effect from 6 April 2020.

 Please remember that the section 1 statement has always been the basis for the contractual documents that must be provided to the employee but are often contained into the contract of employment.

-Broadly, from 6 April 2020 employers will need to provide a written statement of particulars to all workers (and not just employees).
-The statement will need to be included in one document (which could be a section 1 statement or an employment contract) and will need to be provided to workers from the day they start employment (a ‘day one right’).
+Broadly, from 6 April 2020 employers need to provide a written statement of particulars to all workers (and not just employees).
+The statement needs to be included in one document (which could be a section 1 statement or an employment contract) and needs to be provided to workers from the day they start employment (a ‘day one right’).

 Previously employers had two months to provide this information.
 In light of the shortened turnaround, businesses may wish to consider providing workers these documents in advance of their employment or engagement commencing to ensure there is sufficient time to meet requirements.